 For UK GAAP, the tangible assets are capitalised and depreciated by equal annual instalments over their estimated useful economic lives.
-Since a reasonable fair value cannot be determined, the assets have been written down to zero for Solvency !!.
+Since a reasonable fair value cannot be determined, the tangible assets (£439k) have been written down to zero for Solvency II.